CallAsk about same-day availabilityLog In

 This is a question we receive constantly.
 The answer:

 Fire ant brood (eggs, larvae, pupae) are highly sensitive to temperature and humidity.
-Workers actively manage the brood's environment by moving them up or down within the mound:
+I've seen workers carefully manage their environment by moving the brood up or down within the mound to keep them safe and comfortable.

 Typical sting effects: